Anchor text is an integral part of any SEO strategy.

 2. Brand with Keywords

-This is when a brand name is used in conjunction with a keyword or phrase that describes the page being linked to.
+This is when a brand name is used in conjunction with a keyword or phrase that describes the content being linked to.

 It is great for boosting the visibility of a page and providing more information to users and search engines.